wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 2.2.2.7 =
+* Tweak - Tested and updated for full compatibility with soon to be released WooCommerce major version 2.2
+* Tweak - Use wc_get_product() function instead of get_product() function when site is using WooCommerce Version 2.2
+* Tweak - Use $wpdb->esc_like() function instead of like_escape() function, which is deprecated on WordPress 4.0
+* Tweak - Updated google font face in plugin framework.

 = 2.2.2.6 - 2014/07/29 =
 * Fix - Added .woocommerce class to container div of search result page to apply WooCommerce style from theme.